linuxfandudeguy/koshland-translator/README.md

 ## 👀 Learn More

 For more information, check out [Astro's documentation](https://docs.astro.build) or join the wider [Astro community](https://astro.build/chat) to learn more about the framework powering this tool.

----

-This version of the README emphasizes the project's purpose and its importance to the micronation of Koshland while maintaining a technical overview of the Astro-based project.